cjcoats/SMOKE-m3utilio/README.md

 ### Numerics Etc.

+It was recognized early-on in Models-3 development that grid-coordinate related calculations needed to be done in `DOUBLE PRECISION`, i.e., `REAL*8` &mdash; the critical situation being exactly the situation dealt with in *lib/ingrid*.
+This routine has been corrected to do so.

 A number of loop nests (especially in biogenics) were found to be in nest-order that is as cache-hostile as possible.
 These have been replaced by the cache-friendly versions.
-This should result in improved performance (where they occur), especially for large-grid scenarios.
+This should result in improved performance (where these nests occur), especially for large-grid scenarios.
 See [Optimizing Environmental Models for Microprocessor Based Systems &mdash; *The Easy Stuff*](https://cjcoats.github.io/optimization/efficient_models.html).

-It was recognized from the very beginning of the Models-3 project (and documented as such) that because `REAL` arithmetic is always subject to machine dependent round-off problems [^1] and therefore `REAL` values should **never** be tested for exact equality, a robust scheme was needed for the detection of "missing" for `REAL` values.
+It was recognized from the very beginning of the Models-3 project in 1991 (and documented as such) that because `REAL` arithmetic is always subject to machine dependent round-off problems [^1] and therefore `REAL` values should **never** be tested for exact equality, a robust scheme was needed for the detection of "missing" for `REAL` values.
 Therefore, (with over-kill) the I/O API provided parameters
 <pre>
         REAL, PARAMETER :: BADVAL3 =  -9.999E36  !  for "missing"
         REAL, PARAMETER :: AMISS3  =  -9.000E36  !  for testing